humaans/rescript-zed/README.md

 And to see the language server logs, open Cmd + Shift + P nav and find

     debug: open language server logs

+## Acknowledgements

+This project was originally created by [humaans](https://github.com/humaans/).
+We're grateful for their initial work in bringing ReScript support to Zed.